Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 Scott A. Gese

-On a small island many years ago a dragon was born.
+Many years ago on a small island a dragon was born.
 It was not born in the usual manner as any ordinary creature would have been.
-The dragon came into existence through secrecy and skulduggery by several powerful and crafty individuals.
+The dragon came into existence through secrecy and skullduggery by several powerful and crafty individuals.
 They themselves became the dragon.

-Its appetite for the bread of the people caused many of them to live a meager lifestyle.
-Many disliked the dragon for what it had taken from them.
+It had an appetite for the bread of the people and caused many of them to live a meager lifestyle.
+They disliked the dragon for what it had taken from them.
 But it had grown too powerful to refuse it.
 All they could do was curse it and shake their fists at it.

 The bread of the people allowed the dragon to gain its strength and stature quickly.
 The bigger it grew the hungrier and more powerful it became.

-Some threatened the dragon.
+Some threatened the dragon and some even refused to feed it.
 They paid a hefty price for attempting such a feat.

 As time passed, the peoples discontent continued to grow... and so did the dragon's hunger.